Carlosmcms/microsoft_build.CSharp_challenge/README.md

 17. Build reusable components with Blazor
 18. Build Connect Four game with Blazor
 19. Externalize the configuration of an ASP.NET app by using an Azure key vault
-20. __*(CURRENT)  Implement logging in a .NET Framework ASP.NET web application*__
+20. Implement logging in a .NET Framework ASP.NET web application
-21. Improve session scalability in a .NET Framework ASP.NET web application by using Azure Cache for Redis
+21. __*(CURRENT) Improve session scalability in a .NET Framework ASP.NET web application by using Azure Cache for Redis*__
 22. Build a web API with minimal API, ASP.NET Core and .NET
 23. Use a database with minimal API, Entity Framework Core and ASP.NET Core
 24. Create a full stack application by using React and minimal API for ASP.NET Core